JonathanLauener/DriverPrivesc/README.md

 # DriverPrivesc
-A privilege escalation vulnerability in the ECHOAC anti-cheat driver EchoDrv
+A privilege escalation vulnerability in the ECHOAC anti-cheat driver EchoDrv.sys

 # Issue